Sikkim Weather in August

 Does it rain in Sikkim in August?

-Rain In Sikkim
+Rain in Sikkim

 In August, Gangtok has high humidity, a lot of rain, and temperatures between 18.1 and 23.4 degrees Celsius.
 The city’s vivid flora and verdant environs make it a great time for nature lovers and adventure seekers even during the rainy season.